ttkorhonen/e3pages/docs/kb/training/workbook/11_suppl_tools.md

 In order to kill the IOC, one should instead first press `^X` and then `^Q`.

 The above process starts an blank e3 IOC and opens up TCP port 2000 for communication.
 In general you will want to do a bit more:
-* Use a named Unix Domain Socket (UDS) so that you don't have to separately configure a port for each IOC running on a machine
+* Use a named Unix Domain Socket (UDS) so that you do not have to separately configure a port for each IOC running on a machine
 * Run an actual meaningful startup script
 * Keep a log of the output
 * Block certain control commands from being sent to the IOC (e.g. `^C` (SIGINT) and `^D` (EOF))